RobTillaart/GY521/README.md

 ### Calibrate

 - **void calibrate(uint16_t times)** This function overwrites the values of axe aye aze gxe gye gze.
-To get quality error numbers, the GY521 sensor should not move during calibration.
+To get "quality error" offsets, the GY521 sensor should not move during the calibration.
 The parameter times determines the number of measurements made.
 Typical values are 100 or more.
 Please note this is a time consuming function.

+Ideal the function **calibrate()** should continue until it is stable (how to define) for n reads.
+Drawback is that this would make the duration unpredictable.

 ### Throttle